wasedatime/wasedatime-backend/README.md

 ![Business Layer](doc/biz.png)

-- REST API server using AWS API Gateway with Lambda and S3 integration.
+- REST API service using AWS API Gateway with Lambda and S3 integration.

 - AWS Cognito for user authentication and management.